omegastrux/nodriver-cf-verify/readme.md

-# nodriver-cf-bypass
+# nodriver-cf-verify

-A lightweight async extension for `nodriver` to detect and bypass Cloudflare Turnstile challenges.
+A lightweight async extension for `nodriver` to detect and verify Cloudflare Turnstile challenges.

 ## 🚀 Description

-`nodriver-cf-bypass` is a simple plugin for the `nodriver` project.
+`nodriver-cf-verify` is a simple plugin for the `nodriver` project.
-It automatically detects if a webpage is protected by a Cloudflare Turnstile challenge and attempts to bypass it using the browser automation interface provided by nodriver.
+It automatically detects if a webpage is protected by a Cloudflare Turnstile challenge and attempts to verify it using the browser automation interface provided by nodriver.

 This extension is useful when automating headless access to pages protected by Cloudflare's JS-based or iframe-based turnstiles.